girdeux31/easyPhysi/README.md

 #### <a id="sec-other-feature-symbol"></a>2.4.1.
 Define new unknowns

 Most unknowns are already defined when a universe or body are instanciated, see [Table](#tab-universe-properties) and [Table](#tab-body-properties).
-However, sometimes new unknowns must be defined, specially with Newton equations and energy conservation equations since force and energy algebraic expressions are defined by user, see [Section](#sec-property-nondefined).
+However, sometimes new unknowns must be defined, specially with `newton_equation` and `energy_conservation_equation` since force and energy algebraic expressions are defined by user, see [Section](#sec-property-nondefined).
 In these case, `Symbol` class from Sympy library can be used.
 Then, the new unknown can be used as argument in `solve` method to calculate its numerical value.

 ```
 from sympy import Symbol